 So in 2005, in an effort to better understand the longterm effects of forest bathing on people’s health, the Forest Agency instituted the Therapeutic Effects of Forests Plan.
 The goal was to discover what, if any, physiological benefits resulted from sending people into nature (specifically forests) as a therapeutic practice.
-The scientific study, which wrapped up in 2014, uncovered some surprising information.
+The scientific study, which wrapped in 2014, produced some surprising results.

 To better understand the effects of an individual’s exposure to a forest or its components (such as streams, blossoms or wood), the researchers conducted experiments using 456 subjects and 38 forests over a period of four years.
-Subjects were randomly divided into two groups and each were given identical single rooms as lodgings as well as identical meals and water to control for background environmental conditions.
+Subjects were randomly divided into two groups and then given identical (single) lodgings and served identical meals and water to control for background environmental conditions.

 On the first day of each experiment, half of the subjects took a walk in a forest or wooded area for a few hours, while the other half spent an equal time walking in the city.
-On the second day, the groups switched places.
-Scientists measured their subjects’ salivary cortisol, blood pressure, pulse rate and heart rate variability before breakfast and both before and after walking to see if there were any measurable effects.
+On the second day, the groups changed places.
+At the same time, scientists measured their subjects’ salivary cortisol, blood pressure, pulse rate and heart rate variability before breakfast and both before and after walking to see if there were any measurable differences.